 Distance from Lake Louise: 42 km

 The roadside stop on the eastern shore of Waterfowl Lake is a must-see whilst driving along the parkway.
 The hike to either Cirque Lake or Chephren Lake starts at the southwest corner of the Waterfowl Lakes Campsite.

 Both hikes are very similar and can be done at the same time.
 The trail is known to get muddy, so make sure you have a decent pair of waterproof hiking boots with you.
 I would recommend spending the first night here at the campground.

 Type of stop: Roadside viewpoint/hike

 5. Mistaya Canyon

 Mistaya Canyon is a 300m downhill stroll from the car park situated at the side of the road.
-The raging waters of the Mistaya river are funnelled through ancient rock creating deep rumbling sound, which echoes of the canyon walls.
+The raging waters of the Mistaya river are funneled through ancient rock creating a deep rumbling sound, which echoes the canyon walls.

 There are no barriers preventing you from walking up to the river so be very careful on the rocks because they can become slippy.
 I have fallen in and almost lost my life in this canyon, a terrifying story I will share here with you one day.

 Distance from Lake Louise: 73km